-The map shown above illustrates the location of all the operating nuclear power plants in the United States (I believe there are 104), and I have added a 50 mile radius (100 mile diameter) circle around each one.
+Here’s one that illustrates the location of all the operating nuclear power plants in the United States (I believe there are 104).
+I have added a 50 mile radius (100 mile diameter) circle around each one.